-Wall mounted fans include both direct- and belt-driven fans with various impeller styles for exhaust, supply, filtered supply, and reversible applications.
+Wall mounted fans include both direct- and belt-driven fans with various impeller styles for exhaust, supply and filtered supply applications.

-Filtered Supply
+Axial Filtered Supply Fans

 Optional filtered supply wall housings are designed with the draw-thru concept to achieve the highest filter and fan efficiencies.
-Permanent 2-inch (51 mm) washable filters are accessed through a bolted panel and can be easily removed for cleaning.
+Permanent 2-inch washable filters are accessed through a bolted panel and can be easily removed for cleaning.